*Updated March, 2017*

 Sugarbush Maple Syrup Festival at the Kortright Centre

 Further north on 325 hectares of woodlands in Vaughan, the Kortright Centre for Conservation takes part in the annual Sugarbush Maple Syrup Festival in March, the largest celebration of maple syrup in the Greater Toronto Area.
 Activities for the family include sugar bush demonstrations, maple syrup samplings and wagon rides.

 For the night owls, visitors can join Maple Syrup by Lamplight, an educational, guided evening hike with a fire-side tasting (two nights only; advance booking required).

 The Kortright Centre also offers a whole menu featuring fresh maple syrup (pancakes with pulled pork bathed in maple BBQ sauce, anyone?), as well as a wide variety of maple products in their gift shops.

-Tickets for the festival can be purchased onsite or online ($8.85 for adults, $5.75 for kids, seniors and students).
+Tickets for the festival can be purchased onsite or online.
 Tip: arrive before 10:30am to avoid the line-ups.

 Sugar Shack TO

 Started in 2016, this Quebec-style sugar shack on Sugar Beach (Queens Quay and Jarvis) hits Toronto’s waterfront for one weekend in mid-March.
 It makes sense, considering Quebec is the maple syrup capital of Canada.

 Head to the pink umbrella-lined beach for maple taffy on snow, maple syrup cooking demonstrations, food trucks, ice sculptures, skating and live French-Canadian music.